madam-research-group/seminar/README.md

 ###### 30.05.2019.2

 <div style="color:crimson;"> Thursday 15:00, room 103, Math building, WUT. </div>

-#### **_Methodology of University Rankings S01E03 - ShanghaiRanking_**
+#### **_Methodology of University Rankings S01E03 - Shanghai Ranking_**

 ##### Barbara Żogała-Siudem <sup>\[[SRI PAS](http://www.ibspan.waw.pl/glowna/en)\] </sup>

-> <div style="text-align:justify">Since 2003 (when the ShanghaiRanking was first published) academic rankings have become more and more popular among the policy makers, management of the universities and the general publicity.
+> <div style="text-align:justify">Since 2003 (when the Shanghai Ranking was first published) academic rankings have become more and more popular among the policy makers, management of the universities and the general publicity.
 They provide a simple tool for comparison between different universities or allow to track the progress of the chosen institution over the years.
-In this series of seminars, we focus on the methodology of the most popular rankings, the so-called Big Four - QS, Times Higher Education, ShanghaiRanking and US News.
+In this series of seminars, we focus on the methodology of the most popular rankings, the so-called Big Four - QS, Times Higher Education, Shanghai Ranking and US News.
 Joint work with <a href="http://cena.rexamine.com/)">A. Cena</a>, M.J.
-Mrowiński and <a href="http://if.pw.edu.pl">G. Siudem</a>. under the  <a href="http://intvp.edu.pl/">InternationalVisibility Project</a>.</div>
+Mrowiński and <a href="http://if.pw.edu.pl">G. Siudem</a>. under the  <a href="http://intvp.edu.pl/">International Visibility Project</a>.</div>

 ###### 30.05.2019

 <div style="color:crimson;"> Thursday 14:00, room 103, Math building, WUT. </div>